Grounding Functional Similarity by Invariance-Aware Model Stitching: Conclusion

-\textbf{Limitations:} While FuLA shows promise as a more reliable metric for functional similarity compared to prior model stitching approaches, definitive conclusions remain out of reach due to the lack to ground truth.
-Furthermore, our study is limited to image classification, exploring FuLA's relation to task-based stitching in other modalities and tasks is a promising direction for future work.
+\textbf{Limitations:} An inherent limitation of this work is the absence of an \enquote{oracle} notion of functional similarity.
+As a result, definitive conclusions about which settings provide the most faithful reflection of similarity remain out of reach.
+Finally, our study is limited to image classification models.
+Exploring the interplay of forward and backward compatibility in model stitching for other tasks within the same modality and across different modalities is a promising direction for future work.